traefik/traefik/docs/content/middlewares/ipwhitelist.md

 !!! note

     - If `depth` is greater than the total number of IPs in `X-Forwarded-For`, then the client IP will be empty.
-    - `depth` is ignored if its value is is lesser than or equal to 0.
+    - `depth` is ignored if its value is lesser than or equal to 0.

 #### `ipStrategy.excludedIPs`